Chura Liyaa Hai Tumne: Plot

 Tina meets Deepak and tells him about this.
 Deepak reveals to her the remaining part of the story — the gang had one more member, Mahesh Yogi.
 Mahesh got shot in the crossfire between the gang and the police.
 Instead of helping him, the gang shot him.
-His bullet ridden body was recovered from the sea, and his wallet gave the identities of the gang members.
+His bullet-ridden body was recovered from the sea, and his wallet gave the identities of the gang members.
 Tina confronts Vijay/Mahesh, who tells her that he is, in fact, Prakash Yogi, the younger brother of Mahesh Yogi, who infiltrated the gang under a fake name to get revenge.

 But when Deepak tells Tina that Mahesh had no kin, she is unable to trust anyone except Deepak anymore.
 But Om escapes from the hotel and warns Vijay and Tina simultaneously, as he thinks that one of them is the killer.
 Tina and Vijay stumble into an antique shop, where she sees coins being sold.
 She remembers seeing a similar coin in her uncle's possessions.
-She retrieves his photo, and one shopkeeper immediately remembers selling him a coin for Rs.10 crore.
+She retrieves his photo, and one shopkeeper immediately remembers selling him a coin for Rs.
+10 crore.
 Tina runs back to her hotel to get the coin, only to be accosted by Om.
 Before she can do anything, Om falls down, revealing a butcher's knife stabbed in his back.
-Before dying, he takes the name of Mahesh Yogi.
+Before dying, he takes the name Mahesh Yogi.

 Tina thinks that Vijay is indeed Mahesh Yogi and behind all the murders.
 She takes the coin and calls Deepak, telling him everything.
 Deepak tells her to immediately meet him at a certain place along with the coin.
 Tina is accosted by Vijay/Prakash, who tries to chase her.
 Tina frantically calls Deepak, but he does not answer.
-Tina keeps running helter skelter until she manages to slip off to the rendezvous point.
+Tina keeps running helter-skelter until she manages to slip off to the rendezvous point.

 Here, it is revealed that Deepak Chopra is somebody else.
 Vijay tries to stop Tina from giving the coin to Deepak, but Deepak drops his act, revealing that he is the real Mahesh Yogi.
 He also confesses to all the murders, including that of her uncle.
 Vijay manages to get the coin.
 In a scuffle between Vijay and Mahesh, the latter falls down the bridge and is killed by a speeding car.

 Some days later, Tina goes to CBI to return the coin.
 She is surprised to see Vijay in that place, who reveals that his real name is Vishal Malhotra, a special officer sent to investigate this case.
 They both finally confess their love for each other.